isaacbernat/presentations/README.md

 ### [Tinymem: a game under 40 lines and under 30mm](https://github.com/isaacbernat/presentations/tree/master/tinymem)

 Lightning talk given at PyDayBCN about a game with menus, audio, sprites, text, button inputs... programmed in under 40 MicroPython lines.
-The game runs in Thumby, a Raspberry Pi Pico based console which is less than 30mm in it's widest dimension.
+The game runs in Thumby, a Raspberry Pi Pico based console which is less than 30mm in its largest dimension.